Thief-taker: Overt and hidden activities

-To gain more profits, thief-takers begun to control and direct criminals moves, thus converting into thief-makers.
+To gain more profits, thief-takers begun to control and direct criminals, thus converting into thief-makers.
 They induced people to commit felonies with the objective of later arrest and prosecute them to obtain the reward.
-Stephen MacDaniel and John Berry prosecuted even innocents to take possession of the reward for the conviction, Other activities included blackmailing felons to extort money for not prosecuting; using them in trials to give testimony against fellow criminals; or protecting criminals for a fee by informing them on unexpected visits of constables or other officers coming to arrest them.
-Charles Hitchen attempted to extort money even from owners of taverns to prevent them being robbed by criminals, but he was hardly beaten and renounced.
+Stephen MacDaniel and John Berry prosecuted even innocents to take possession of the reward for the conviction.
+Other activities included blackmailing felons to extort money for not prosecuting; using them in trials to give testimony against fellow criminals; or protecting criminals for a fee by informing them on unexpected visits of constables or other officers coming to arrest them.
+Charles Hitchen attempted to extort money even from tavern owners, to prevent them being robbed by criminals, but he was badly beaten, and renounced.

 Earnings and other benefits

 Thief-takers could count on several types of income and advantages from their legal and illegal activities, which allowed them to establish a lucrative business: